 Although this product isn’t directly marketed as a stump killer, you can use it to remove stumps and for several other things.
 The magnesium sulfate is a nice thing to have around the house because it can boost the amount of sulfur and magnesium in the soil in your garden.

 You use it just like you’d use a potassium nitrate compound to kill the stump.
 It’ll wick away the moisture and dry it out from the inside out.
 You do have to drill holes in the stump before packing them with a mix of the salt and water.
 It won’t hurt anything around it.

 A drawback to using the stump killer is the sheer amount of time it takes to work.
-You can apply it and nothing will happen for several months.
+You can apply the stump killer and nothing will happen for several months.
 It can also be difficult to apply because you’re not sure how much stays in the stump and how much runs out.